TheTrustyPwo/StudyHub/README.md

 <!--suppress HtmlDeprecatedAttribute, HtmlUnknownAnchorTarget -->

 <div align="center">
-<h3 align="center">Study Hub - Backend Server</h3>
+<h3 align="center">Study Hub</h3>
   <p align="center">
-    This is the backend server of StudyHub implemented with Python Flask
+    This is the main codebase of StudyHub.
+The backend server is implemented in Python Flask.
     <br/>
-    <a href="https://github.com/TheTrustyPwo/StudyHub-server/issues">Report Bug</a>
+    <a href="https://github.com/TheTrustyPwo/StudyHub/issues">Report Bug</a>
     ·
-    <a href="https://github.com/TheTrustyPwo/StudyHub-server/issues">Request Feature</a>
+    <a href="https://github.com/TheTrustyPwo/StudyHub/issues">Request Feature</a>
   </p>
 </div>